-Applicants should post the completed and signed application form and required supporting documents to Registry (Registry, 1/F, Block N, The Hang Seng University of Hong Kong, Hang Shin Link, Siu Lek Yuen, Shatin, N.T., Hong Kong) before the deadline stipulated by the HSUHK.
+Applicants should post the completed application form with signature and required supporting documents to Registry (Registry, 1/F, N Building, The Hang Seng University of Hong Kong, Hang Shin Link, Siu Lek Yuen, Shatin, N.T., Hong Kong) before the deadline stipulated by the HSUHK.

 Extension of Stay

 Admitted non-local students are required to obtain a valid travel document and student visa / entry permit during the period of study in Hong Kong.
 Students may apply for extension of stay via the Hong Kong Immigration Department if necessary, within 4 weeks before the visa expiry date so as to continue their studies in Hong Kong.
 Such application takes approximately 2 to 3 weeks upon receipt of all necessary documents to process.
 Students may choose to contact the Registry for details, or visit the homepage of the Hong Kong Immigration Department (www.immd.gov.hk).

 The above content should be subject to the latest announcement on the homepage of the Hong Kong Immigration Department.